 '''

 /tools/lib/libc.so.6

+/tools/lib32/libc.so.6

+/tools/lib64/libc.so.6

 /tools/bin/gcc -v

 '''

-If either of these commands fail, you will have to follow the boot method.
+If any of these commands fail, you will have to follow the boot method.

 To chroot, you will also need a Linux Kernel-2.6.32 or greater (having been compiled with GCC-4.1.2 or greater).
 The reason for the kernel version requirement is that eglibc is built to generate the library for the smallest version of the Linux kernel expected to be supported.